 |And so on till SF class 35|

-Last SF class is 35.
-That means after 35 years of accident free driving, driver has to pay only 20% of the actual insurance cost.
+The last SF class is SF 35.
+That means, after 35 years of accident-free driving, a driver has to pay only 20% of the actual insurance cost.
 After an accident, however, he/she will be downgraded to one or more levels.

-Anyone who has caused a particularly large number of accidents can be classified in the M class (malus class).
+A person who has caused large numbers of accidents can be classified in the M class (malus class).
 In this lowest class, an insurance premium has to be paid, sometimes with a high surcharge.

 It is worth comparing car insurance providers once a year to make sure you are getting the coverage you need.
-A helpful source of information about switching and comparing car insurance providers is available online.
+Many helpful sources of information about switching and comparing car insurance providers are available online.

 Cars from rental companies are already ensured for the time a customer is driving a car.
 It’s better to clear the terms and conditions of insurance in advance.

 This card can be used outside Germany as proof of vehicle insurance.
 Most insurance companies issue this card.
 If your company hasn’t given this card to you, talk with them about this card.
-This card is helpful outside Germany in case of an accident.
+This card is helpful outside Germany in case of a road accident.

-If you own more than one vehicle or your family owns more than one vehicle, every other vehicle can be insured as “second car” under the same policy and company (in German “Zweitwagenversicherung”).
-The insurance cost of “second car” is considerably low.
+If you own more than one vehicle or your family owns more than one vehicle, every other vehicle can be insured as a “second car” under the same insurance policy and with the same company (in German “Zweitwagenversicherung”).
+The insurance cost of the “second car” is considerably low.

 Parents can also register cars of their children as their own Zweitwagan (second cars), even if they don’t live with them.
 In this case, children can save extra costs which they have to pay as new drivers.
-Parents do not have to worry about their SF class (Schadenfreiheitsklasse) deteriorating for the first car if the child crashes with the second car.
-The downgrading is in this case only for the second car.
+Parents do not have to worry about the deterioration of their SF class of the first car (Schadenfreiheitsklasse) if the child crashes with the second car.
+The downgrading, in this case, would only be for the second car.

-Acquisition of SF Class from Third Party Contracts
+8. Acquisition of SF Class from a Third Party

-SF class can be bought/ over taken from life partner, parents, grandparents or other relatives.
-When overtaking no-claims discount, the old policyholder loses all his SF classes in this contract.
+SF class can be bought/overtaken from life partners, parents, grandparents, or other relatives.
+When overtaking a no-claims discount, the old policyholder loses all his/her SF classes in this contract.
 That's worth it only if a contract is no longer needed.
-For example, if an old driver of your relatives decides not to drive in the future, you could take advantage of this and take over the relatives' accident-free years.
+For example, if an old driver of your relatives decides not to drive in the future, you can take advantage of this and take over the relatives' accident-free years.

-Transfer of accident free year also depends on year of issuance of the driver’s license of recipient (age of driving license).
-For example, a 23-year-old driver, who has a driver's license at the age of 18, can take over a maximum of five SF classes, because his driver’s license is just five years old.
+Transfer of accident-free year also depends upon the year of issuance of the driver’s license of the recipient (age of driver’s license).
+For example, a 23-year-old driver, who has a driver's license at the age of 18, can take over a maximum of five SF classes, because his/her driver’s license is just five years old.

 SF class can also be transferred from motorcycle or scooter to car.
-Only condition is that motorcycle or scooter should has at least 50cc engine.
-If you have been driving a motorcycle for more than six months and now want to buy a car, SF class of motorcycle insurance can be transferred to car.
-Similarly, if you have a car model with higher insurance and now you bought a car model that can have cheaper insurance, you can swap the SF classes of your vehicles.
-Choose the model with higher insurance as second car “Zweitwagan”.
+The only condition is that the motorcycle or scooter must have at least a 50cc engine capacity.
+If you have been driving a motorcycle for more than six months and now want to buy a car, SF class of motorcycle insurance can be transferred to a car.
+Similarly, if you have a car model with higher insurance and now you bought a second car model that can have cheaper insurance, you can swap the SF classes of your vehicles.
+You can choose the model with higher insurance as a second car “Zweitwagan”.

-Also, if you have been driving motorcycle in your home country and have insurance proof, it can be presented to insurance company in Germany to improve the SF class.
-Chances are that insurance company would award one level downgraded SF class as that of motorcycle, but anything higher than class 0 or SF1/2 saves a lot of money for new a driver.
+Also, if you have been driving a motorcycle in your home country and have insurance proof, it can be presented to the insurance company in Germany to improve the SF class.
+Chances are that the insurance company would award one level downgraded SF class as that of the motorcycle, but anything higher than class 0 or SF 1/2 saves a lot of money for new a driver.

 Insurance companies also accept driving experience from carsharing companies.
-For example, you got a new driving license in Germany and have been driving a car of carsharing for at least six months.
-Now if you want to own a car, you can get written confirmation about your driving experience from your carsharing company and present it to insurance company for discount.
+For example, you got a new driving license in Germany and have been driving a car with a carsharing company for at least six months and now, if you want to own a car, you can get written confirmation about your driving experience from your carsharing company and present it to your insurance company for a discount.